North Atlantic '86

-North Atlantic '86 is a 1983 computer wargame written by Gary Grigsby and published by Strategic Simulations.
+North Atlantic '86 is a computer wargame written by Gary Grigsby for the Apple II and published in 1983 by Strategic Simulations.
 The game covers a hypothetical conflict between NATO and the Soviet Union.
-A Macintosh version was released in 1986.
+A Mac version was released in 1986.

 North Atlantic '86 was Grigsby's third game.
 It began development as a part-time project while he worked for the United States Department of Defense, like his previous titles Guadalcanal Campaign and Bomb Alley, but Grigsby left the position to become a full-time game developer during North Atlantic's production.
 The title reuses the game engine from his first two games, with upgrades.
 He followed it with Carrier Force (1983).